dawarich-app/site/docs/tutorials/expose-instance-via-cloudflare-tunnel.md

 This guide will assume you already have a public domain, and are using CloudFlare DNS nameservers.

-Login to CloudFlare, and navigate to "Zero Trust" on the left hand menu. https://one.dash.cloudflare.com/
+Login to CloudFlare, and navigate to "Zero Trust" on the left hand menu.
+[Cloudflare One Dashboard](https://one.dash.cloudflare.com/)

 Click on Networks, and then the submenu "Tunnels".
 Create your tunnel.